-Over 100 Canadian private equity and pension fund leaders share their thoughts and insights on the state of private equity in our first annual industry survey.
+Over 100 Canadian private equity and pension fund leaders share what they think is next for private equity in Canada in our second annual industry survey.

 To discuss these issues, please contact the author(s).